 Human Resources in Business

-This Particular unit will prepare one for an examination and consists of an exam only at the end of the module.
+This Particular unit will prepare one for an assignment which is to be submitted towards the end of the module.

 The Qualification is taught face-to-face, through lectures, tutorials, seminars and laboratory session, by NCC qualified tutors.